SMC-AAU-CPH/smc-cph.github.io/_posts/2022-12-08-arvidf-cookie-box-drum.md

 Two days later, three circuit boards in the graveyard and an amount of norwegian swear words not heard since [Oddvar Brå broke his ski pole](https://youtu.be/nBr9uQG52a0?t=20)[^1] I was about to give up.
 Really.

-The MCT master program has been pretty challenging to say the least, but I've never actually considered quitting a course.
+The SMC master program has been pretty challenging to say the least, but I've never actually considered quitting a course.
 But facing the challenge of soldering very small components on a tiny board almost broke me.
 I had to call out for help.

 A former collegue of my brother had a father (I knew neither of them) that accepted a zoom call to give me some advice.
 His first reaction when seeing my board was "*Norwegian swearword* how did you do that?
 How shaky are your hands?"
 He was witnessing a soldering massacre.